Remote MSP vs On-Site IT: What Actually Matters in 2026?

 | Multi-region consistency | Strong fit under one operating model | Can fragment across providers |

-| Cost control | Leaner remote operating model | Often includes regional staffing and visit overhead |
+| Cost control | Leaner remote operating model | Often includes regional office and visit overhead |

 The buyer question is not remote or local